Apra Greater Houston

 Client Advisor, Greater Houston Community Foundation

 Ashley Estes currently serves as a Client Advisor at the Greater Houston Community Foundation.
 She has 15 years of fundraising experience in the Houston non-profit community.
-She began her development career at the Houston Food Bank as the organization’s first-ever Manager of Corporate Partnerships.
-She developed a strategic corporate partnership program and managed the Community Events Coordinator who was responsible for 8 major, annual events.
+She began her development career at the Houston Food Bank where she built from the ground up their Corporate Partnerships program.
 In 2013, she moved to Lone Star Legal Aid to serve as the Assistant Director of Resource Development, soliciting and managing private foundation and government grants.
 In 2015, Ashley was recruited to South Texas College of Law Houston (STCLH) as the Director of Foundation and Corporate Relations.
 In her four years at STCLH, she grew the grant program more than 350% and implemented a formalized corporate partnership program.
-In February 2019, Ashley returned to the Houston Food Bank to work with the major gifts team as the Prospect Development Manager and then moved to GHCF in 2023.
-Ashley was elected to the Apra Greater Houston board as the Secretary for 2020, and moved into the VP role in 2022.
+In February 2019, Ashley returned to the Houston Food Bank to work with the major gifts team as the Prospect Development Manager and then moved to GHCF in 2023 where she manages a portfolio of private foundation and supporting organization clients.
+Ashley was elected to the Apra Greater Houston board as the Secretary in 2020, and moved into the VP role in 2022.
 Ashley is a native Houstonian, has a degree in Anthropology from Baylor University and a law degree from the University of Houston.
 She currently lives in the city with her husband and their pup.

 Amanda Whiteside, Vice President